-Whilst the as-cast state is mostly stable against phase changes following ion irradiation, upon heat treatment at 1187 °C for 500 h, a phase transformation occurred with a further three phases being present in the XRD patterns (composed of a tetragonal, an orthorhombic phase, and a BCC phase) indicating the alloy did not consist of equilibrium phases in the as-cast state (Fig. 6).
-The heattreated BCC phase has a slightly larger refined lattice parameter (a = 3.1105 Å) than the phase present in the as-cast alloy (a = 3.0348 Å) and accounts for 25 wt% of the microstructure.
-The tetragonal phase accounts for 24 wt% of the structure, is isostructural to V{0.72}N{0.28} and the Bragg peaks could be well-indexed using a P42/mnm unit cell with a lattice parameter of a = 9.111 Åand c = 4.8650 Å. The predominant phase with 51 wt% is an orthorhombic phase comparable to Mn{0.67}N{0.33}, Pbna unit cell, with most of the Bragg reflections indexed to refined lattice parameters of a = 6.061 Å, b = 3.996 Å, and c = 4.898 Å. This unexpected phase transformation, not predicted by the CALPHAD method, is evidence that the as-cast disordered BCC phases were metastable (and therefore their exceptional stability on irradiation cannot be attributed to them being in an inherently stable state).
+Whilst the as-cast state is mostly stable against phase changes following ion irradiation, upon heat treatment at 1187 °C for 500 hours, a phase transformation occurred with a further three phases being present in the XRD patterns (composed of a tetragonal, an orthorhombic phase, and a BCC phase) indicating the alloy did not consist of equilibrium phases in the as-cast state (Figure 6).
+The heat-treated BCC phase has a slightly larger lattice parameter (a=3.12 Å) than the phase present in the as-cast alloy (a=3.03 Å) and accounts for 25 wt.% of the microstructure.
+This is analogous to Cr{0.33}W{0.33}Mo{0.34} (Grum-Grzhimailo and Prokofev, 1961).
+The tetragonal phase accounts for 24 wt.% of the structure and is isostructural to $V{0.72}N{0.28}$ with a lattice parameter of a=9.08 Å and c=4.49 Å (Joubert and Percheron-Guégan, 2001).
+The majority phase at 51 wt.% is an orthorhombic phase comparable to $Mn{0.67}N{0.33}$ with a lattice parameter a=5.67 Å, b=4.91 Å, and c=4.54 Å (Mekata et al, 1968).
+This unexpected phase transformation, not predicted by the CALPHAD method, is evidence that the as-cast disordered BCC phases were metastable.
 The validity of the predictive methods employed by Thermo-Calc have been examined for high entropy multicomponent systems.
 The thermodynamic database selected for the calculation of equilibrium phases is of great importance as this will determine which binary and ternary phase diagrams are used for the Gibbs free energy component of the phase diagram calculation.
-In this case the SSOL4 (Solid Solutions v4.9) thermodynamic database was chosen for this alloy as it includes all of the relevant elements.
-Other available thermodynamic databases: TCFE8 or TCNI8, are more suitable for steels/Fe-based alloys or Ni-alloys as the experimental data evaluated would be based on the respective elements.
-Another factor that needs to be considered is the relevance of the phases included in each database.
-For example, the TCNI8 (v8.2) Ni-alloys database does not include the BCC_A2 disordered phase, whilst the SSOL4 database does.
-Nevertheless, the limited accuracy of the SSOL4 database may be demonstrated by the absence of some experimental data (including quaternary phase diagrams).
-Nonetheless the predicted phase diagram can be a good starting point for the alloy design of high entropy alloys.
-Contrary to this, Tancret et al. (2017) [47] reviewed a range of databases and their accuracy in predicting stable phases in concentrated alloy space but found there were small discrepancies.
+Contrary to this, Tancret et al. (2017) reviewed a range of databases and their accuracy in predicting stable phases in concentrated alloy space but found there were small discrepancies.